-[Approximate word count: 30-40 words each]
+(Approximate word count: 30-40 words each)

-1. consid sor instructions: The students must identify at least two areas of their practice they would ler when evaluating whether their practice is culturally safe for working with Aboriginal and Torres slander clients.
-The stu udent's response needs to include a reference to the points below.
-1. I would evaluate how flexible I am in my delivery of services, including where my program is delivered, and make sure that I am working in a safe and comfortable location for my clients, such as their homes.
-2. I would evaluate the costs of my program and ensure that the program provided to Aboriginal and Torres Strait Islander clients was done at low to no cost.
-3. I would evaluate my engagement with Aboriginal community members to ensure that Aboriginal and Torres Strait Islander peoples from the local community were involved in planning and implementing a program for clients from the community.
-4. I would evaluate the extent to which Aboriginal and Torres Strait Islander peoples were represented in any advertising or print materials I use to ensure that clients see positive representations of their local communities.
-2.
+Assessor instructions: The students must identify at least two areas of their practice they would consider when evaluating whether their practice is culturally safe for working with Aboriginal and Torres Strait Islander clients.
+The student's response needs to include a reference to the points below.
+I would evaluate how flexible I am in my delivery of services, including where my program is

+- 1. I would evaluate how flexible I am in my delivery of services, including where my program is delivered, and make sure that I am working in a safe and comfortable location for my clients, such as their homes. - 2.
+I would evaluate the costs of my program and ensure that the program provided to Aboriginal and Torres Strait Islander clients was done at low to no cost. - 3.
+I would evaluate my engagement with Aboriginal community members to ensure that Aboriginal and Torres Strait Islander peoples from the local community were involved in planning and implementing a program for clients from the community. - 4.
+I would evaluate the extent to which Aboriginal and Torres Strait Islander peoples were represented in any advertising or print materials I use to ensure that clients see positive representations of their local communities.